LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220129.md

 **parzivail**: salads in a bread bowl are a quiche. think of the ~~children~~ starch!)

-~~(One half of a conversation happening here)~~

 **Gdude**: No, I think it's more of a salad, and milk is the dressing.
 "Salad is just unmixed soup."
 I mean, I guess.
 Oh, the ~~culebroom~~.
 I had heard of that, I just never saw it.
 "Salads in a breadbowl are quiche."
 You know what, we can't be friends, I'm sorry.
 Think goodness for starch.
 Yeah, it's great, isn't it?

 Uh, OK.
 Are there any more questions?
 Any more on-topic questions, hopefully?
 Anything you want to yell at me about on the Community Team?
 I see **FavoritoHJS** just got here.
 Hi Favri- Yeah, I'm going to try that again.

 Hi **FavoritoHJS**: "What is currently blocking the quilt launch?"

 Built Tools.
 Build Tools, Build Tools, Build Tools.
 Um, we say that a lot because we need Gradle people.
 If we had Gradle people, we'd be a lot further ahead, I think.
 Um, it's just how it is.
 At this point, maybe we should just cobble something together and get something functional, without the bells and whistles, but-

 **EarthComputer**: Yeah, at least I have the feeling that if we get at least something functional, then new people can progress with the other projects and help to attract more contributors, because we have actually stuff to do- more stuff to do on the other projects.
 Then we can see it used in practice.
 Then maybe any of about 1 in 500 of those people might want to work on something with Gradle.

 **Gdude**: Yeah, precisely.
 "I wish I could offer my skills, but my Gradle skills are pretty bad."

 Yeah, Gradle's the only realistic tool, I think.
 It's the one most people are used to.
 Mostly the other alternatives are... strange.
 Or just too domain-specifc, really.

 **OroArmor**: Or extremely proprietary.

 **Gdude**: Or extremely proprietary, yeah.
 Or just really old.
 Really, it [Gradle] just ends up being the best option.
 A lot of people have suggested Braquira, but it's way too domain-specific, and kind of niche.
 I think, anyway.
 Like, sure, OK, you build mods with Braquira, but think about how that limits you when it comes to general development.
 (Transcriptor's Note: I couldn't find anything about this Braquira program but it was auto-suggested to me by Google?) ~~Bundle something else~~.
 Like if you have an executable mod for example, you know OK, they could add it, but what else is going to be missing, you know?
 It doesn't support Kotlin or other languages yet either.
 Maybe it'll be something to look at, but we're just going to have to stick with Gradle for the time being.
 Sorry, that's my dog.

-**EarthComputer**: There's also a MC-specific build system that's being built by someone, I can't remember what it's called.
+**EarthComputer**: There's also a Minecraft-specific build system that's being built by someone, I can't remember what it's called.
 Apologies, but again, that's a little bit too- most of us think that's a little bit too new to jump onboard with.

 **Gdude**: Are you thinking of Braquira?